aisuresh/Health-Record-ETL-Big-Data/README.md

 ### REST API Request through curl

-Open a new terminal window, execute curl command to hit the api
+Open a new terminal window, call API using curl command:

 To get list of database: